dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 * can be `abstract` or `final`
 * can be declared `public`, `protected`, package-private or `private`

+Note that nested interfaces, enums and records are always `static` members of the outer class, even if the keyword `static` is missing.

 A *local class*:
 * is a nested class *defined within a method* (or within a constructor or initializer)
 * is therefore a class *scoped to a specific method call*, going out of scope when the method returns